 By Joseph S. Nye, Harvard University Distinguished Service Professor

-By Juliette Kayyem, Lecturer in Public Policy
+By Juliette Kayyem, Belfer Lecturer in Inernational Security, Harvard Kennedy School

-By Chuck Freilich, Senior Fellow, International Security Program
+By Christopher Anzalone, Research Fellow, International Security Program

 The creation and strategic utilization, and selective sectarianization of sacred history is a key component of contemporary conflicts between competing social movements and armed groups around the world.
 This article highlights the deployment of competing historical narratives in the ongoing conflicts in Syria and Iraq using the concept of "framing."